There are plenty of magazine outlets for luxury travel stories. These include regional, national, and international magazines and newspapers.

 Regional magazines are a good place to start.
 In fact, they make an ideal place to kick start your luxury travel writing career because they’re far easier to break into than the big national publications.
 Most regional magazine editors prefer to work with local writers who know the subtle nuances of the places they write about.

 I often write luxury travel stories for my favorite Pacific Northwest regional magazine called Northwest Travel.
 This magazine runs several upscale luxury travel, accommodation, dining, or shopping stories in each issue.
 And I’ve had some superb trips around the Pacific Northwest from these assignments.

 It’s also good to pitch your luxury travel stories to any magazine where you think your story will be a good fit.
-There are many ‘pure’ travel magazines that run occasional luxury stories.
+There are many ‘pure’ travel magazines that occasionally run luxury stories.
 Look first at the travel magazines that you regularly read, and browse the shelves at your local bookstore.

 Always be sure to focus on the magazines that cater to luxury, rather than budget travel.
 Pitching luxury travel stories to budget travel magazines is a faux pas of almost unforgivable proportions, rather like throwing holy water on a vampire.

 There are 17,000 magazines and newspapers in the English-speaking world, and included in this astonishing figure are numerous specialty magazines.
 Beyond the obvious luxury and standard travel magazines, you should also look for magazines in your story’s particular niche.

 For example, query train magazines about that exotic train trip you are planning across Siberia, and pitch boat magazines about your upcoming luxury barge cruise down the Burgundy canal.
 Pitch spa magazines your spa and resort stories, and so on.